 Watching our favorite team gut it out on the gridiron is great and all, but if we’re being completely honest?
 Scoring tickets for the big game is more about the tailgates than the tackles.
 As football season returns, the grills come out, the beer gets chilled and the parking lot parties get kicked into high gear.

-And while you’ll want to keep some face masks and a big ol’ bottle of hand sanitizer close by, this is also the time to plan your menu, stock up on supplies and get all the gear you’ll need for a successful tailgate party.
+It’s officially time to plan your menu, stock up on supplies and get all the gear you’ll need for a successful tailgate party.
 For a little coaching on our next tailgate playbook, we turned to John Currence — an Oxford, Mississippi-based James Beard Award-winning chef and “Top Chef Masters” contestant, whose book “Tailgreat” pays homage to the pregaming tradition — and Susie Bulloch, whose website Hey Grill Hey offers a slew of barbecue recipes along with a signature line of rubs and sauces.

 Currence’s tailgating cookbook is packed with recipes sure to score a touchdown with your guests.
 From breakfast ideas (Shrimp and Cheese Grit Soufflé, anyone?) to snacks (Korean BBQ Wings for the win!) to dips (Chili and Cheese Frito Pie, please) to po’boys, sliders, tacos, ribs and hand pies, we honestly don’t even care who’s playing.
 Bring on the party!